PROxZIMA/Sweet-Pop/README.md

 8) **Voilà**

 ## Configuration
-1) To disable floating toolbox, comment line 6 (`@import "css/floatingToolbox.css";`) in `userChrome.css`

-2) `programs/user.js` contains user preferences that are automatically loaded at startup.
+1) `programs/user.js` contains user preferences that are automatically loaded at startup.
 So no need to manually set them during installation

-3) To disable any of the `script/*.uc.js` either rename `*.uc.js` to `*` or disable it from `Toolbar Menu > Tools > userscripts > script`.

-Floating scrollbars has its own user preference `userChromeJS.floatingScrollbar.enabled`.
-Restart every time you change the boolean value.
+2) To disable any of the `script/*.uc.js` either disable it from `Toolbar Menu > Tools > userscripts > script` or rename `*.uc.js` to `*`.
+Restart ***twice***, every time you enable/disable the script.

+    - `Floating scrollbars` -> `userChromeJS.floatingScrollbar.enabled`.
+    - `Floating toolbox` -> `userChromeJS.floatingToolbox.enabled`.

-4) You can also edit `hideScrollbar.uc.js` to customize the scrollbars according to your taste
+3) You can also edit `hideScrollbar.uc.js` to customize the scrollbars according to your taste

-5) For adding your own customizations make a `myChanges.css` file under `css` folder and add `@import "css/myChanges.css";` line at the end of `userChrome.css`
+4) For adding your own customizations make a `myChanges.css` file under `css` folder and add `@import "css/myChanges.css";` line at the end of `userChrome.css`

-6) If something breaks on your system then please raise a issue
+5) If something breaks on your system then please raise a issue

-7) [@ArataKamikaze](https://github.com/ArataKamikaze) mentioned in [#5](https://github.com/PROxZIMA/Sweet-Pop/issues/5) that [Firefox Color](https://addons.mozilla.org/en-US/firefox/addon/firefox-color) breaks/overwrite existing theme so disable the extension if you face similar issue.
+6) [@ArataKamikaze](https://github.com/ArataKamikaze) mentioned in [#5](https://github.com/PROxZIMA/Sweet-Pop/issues/5) that [Firefox Color](https://addons.mozilla.org/en-US/firefox/addon/firefox-color) breaks/overwrite existing theme so disable the extension if you face similar issue.

 ## Credits
 - I started with this amazing material theme : [MaterialFox](https://github.com/muckSponge/MaterialFox) by [muckSponge](https://github.com/muckSponge)